B36B Kinzelberg Hall

 Dieterich, C.M, Felice, J.P., O’Sullivan, E., & Rasmussen, K.M.
 (2013).
 Breastfeeding and Health Outcomes for the Mother-Infant Dyad.
 Pediatric Clinics of North America, (60)1, 31-48.

-Dr. Felice currently teaches NS 1200 Nutrition and Health: Issues, Outlooks, and Opportunities, a undergraduate career exploration course, and NS 3980 Research in Human Nutrition and Health, a course directed toward upperclassmen that gives a broad overview of a range of considerations and issues related to conducting research.
+Dr. Felice currently teaches NS 1200 Nutrition and Health: Issues, Outlooks, and Opportunities, a course focused on career and academic development, and NS 3980 Research in Human Nutrition and Health, a course directed toward upperclassmen that gives a broad overview of a range of considerations and issues related to conducting research.

 NS 3980 Research in Human Nutrition and Health